Renia274/User-Management-API/README.md

       "access_token": "eyJhbGciOiJIUzI1NiJ9.eyJzdWIiOiJVc1M4LUVrcUgtRnRBIiwiaWF0IjoxNzIwOTcwMjIzLCJleHAiOjE3MjA5NzAzNDN9.VcWDBkJhPPvMX872sfaSrMMyZKVsPJiAVbKJ7A3jjt8"
     }

+## Forgot Password (POST /api/users/forgot-password)

+To initiate the process of resetting a user's password, send a POST request to /api/users/forgot-password with the user's email address and password in the request body.

+**Example Request:**

+    POST /api/users/forgot-password
+    Content-Type: application/json

+    {
+      "email": "user@example.com"
+      "password":""
+    }
+**Example Response:**

 ## Retrieve User Information (GET /api/users/{id})

 To retrieve information about a specific user, send a GET request to /api/users/{id} where {id} is the user's identifier.